vclayton/unpecl-oauth/README.md

  */
 public static function getDebugInfo($key=null)
 ```

+### Running tests
+The unmodified upstream PECL tests are in tests/upstream.
+The ```runtests``` script patches and munges them into a more phpunit-friendly form, then runs them.

 ### TODO
 * The OAuthProvider class has no upstream compliance tests, so it is not yet implemented.